lancerael/wf-space-program/README.md

 ## Features

-- Fully written in TypeScript
+- Fully written in TypeScript (minimal enforcement for rapid prototyping)
 - Yarn workspaces for monorepo (example - Button)
 - Uses Vite over Webpack for speed and simplicity
 - Uses eslint for code quality